AntonioCervantes/AntonioCervantes.github.io/content/project/Wildfire-Ember-Transport-Modeling/index.md

 - **Results**: Novel implementation of firebrand transport model coupled with wildfire simulation WRF-SFIRE for comparison between large-scale and small-scale transport

+# Problem
+- Firebrand showers are the fastest and most complex form of wildfire spread, by generating spot fires in random locations.

+- There is a gap in knowledge on where firebrands land due to turbulent wind.

+- There is no existing coupled firebrand-wildfire simulation with complex firebrand shapes.

 ![Alt text](image.png)

+## Firebrand shapes
+Experimental data has shown that firebrands are made of 3 basic shapes: compact, plate, and rod.
+Studies have shown that particles of different shapes have different flight trajectories.
+And in the wildfire research community, these difference have not yet been fully explored.